microsoft/teams-ai/js/samples/04.e.twentyQuestions/README.md

 3. Duplicate the `sample.env` in the `teams-ai/js/samples/04.e.twentyQuestions` folder.
 Rename the file to `.env`.

-4. If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
+4. Add your bot credentials to the `.env` file.
+If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
 Otherwise if you are using AzureOpenAI then only keep the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT` variables and fill them in appropriately.

 5. Update `config.json` and `index.ts` with your model deployment name.